Lang--Trotter Conjecture for CM Elliptic Curves: Image of Galois representations

 Anyway, the exact shape of $c_{E,r}$ depends heavily on computations of images of Galois representations.
 In the situation of non-CM curves $E/\Q$, there are quite a few works on computing Galois images.
 For instance, A. Reverter \& N. Vila \cite{RV01} computed the image for all $E/\Q$ with conductor up to 200 and for each prime $p$.
 A. Sutherland \cite{Su16} described two probabilistic algorithms (a Las Vegas algorithm and a Monte Carlo algorithm) to determine exceptional primes $\ell$ for which $G_\ell(E)$ is properly contained in $\GL_2(\Z/\ell\Z)$, and they are used to determine the groups $G_\ell(E)$ up to local conjugacy.
 One may also refer to \cite{RZ15, Zy15a, Lo17}.
-In the CM case, we would like to mention the recent work of \'A. Lozano-Robledo\cite{LR18}, which gives an explicit classification of the possible $p$-adic Galois representations that are attached to elliptic curves $E$ with CM defined over $\Q(j(E))$.
-It should be interesting to evaluate $c_{E,r}$ quite explicitly based on computations on Galois images and necessary generalizations.
+In the CM case, we would like to mention the recent work of \'A. Lozano-Robledo \cite{LR22}, which gives an explicit classification of the possible $p$-adic Galois representations that are attached to elliptic curves $E$ with CM defined over $\Q(j(E))$.
+As mentioned in Chapter \ref{ch:background}, A. Ray \cite{Ra23} employed the classification of Lozano-Robledo, as well as the work of F. Campagna and R. Pengo \cite{CP22} on the representations for Galois groups of division fields, to compute $c_{E,r}$ explicitly for 20 different CM elliptic curves $E$.
+As far as he has checked, the Lang--Trotter constant $c_{E,r}$, for such special $E$, is always equal to our constant $\varpi_{E,r}$ deduced from the Hardy--Litttlewood conjecture.
+It should be very interesting and challenging to give a full description of $c_{E,r}$ based on \cite{LR22} and \cite{CP22}.
 Conjecture \ref{conj:cE,r=varpiE,r}, together with many theorems in this chapter, suggests that analytic number theory may give some initial interpretations of $c_{E,r}$ via the positivity and symmetry of $\varpi_{E,r}.$